-Ms. Stauch has performed and studied in the U.S. and in Europe, and has been a featured soloist with Virginia Opera, Virginia Opera Education Program, Virginia Symphony, Virginia Symphony Chorus, TodiMusicFest (VA), Norfolk Chamber Consort (VA), Schola Cantorum (VA), Touring Concert Opera Company of NY, Virginia Beach Symphony Orchestra and Medina Community Band.
+Ms. Stauch has performed and studied in the U.S. and in Europe, and has been a featured soloist with Virginia Opera, Virginia Opera Education Program, Virginia Symphony, Virginia Symphony Chorus, TodiMusicFest (VA), Norfolk Chamber Consort (VA), Schola Cantorum (VA), Touring Concert Opera Company of NY, and Virginia Beach Symphony Orchestra.
 She has performed with Opera Cleveland, Virginia Chorale and Virginia Musical Theatre.

-A vocal coach and voice, piano and language instructor for many years, Ms. Stauch speaks French, German and Swedish, and has served as vocal instructor on the faculty at Virginia Wesleyan College.
+A voice, piano, and language/diction instructor for many years, Ms. Stauch speaks French, German and Swedish, and has served as vocal instructor on the faculty at Virginia Wesleyan College.
 She has directed opera and musical theater workshops and has taught master classes and workshops for various schools and choral organizations.
-As a singing voice specialist, she has worked with patients recovering from vocal fold injuries, surgery and problems related to vocal misuse.
-Ms. Stauch is currently on the voice faculty at the Cleveland Institute of Music and maintains a private studio in Medina.
-She is a member of the National Association of Teachers of Singing.
+As a singing voice specialist, she has worked with patients recovering from vocal fold injuries, surgery and problems related to vocal misuse, in conjunction with laryngologists and speech pathologists.
+Ms. Stauch is currently a member of the voice faculty at the Cleveland Institute of Music and Case Western Reserve University, and maintains a private studio in Medina, Ohio.

 Back to Faculty Listings.

 216.791.5000 ext.
 273

 International Student Advisor

 For a complete list of our Conservatory departments, please see our Departments page.